Thank you, Scott Shannon, and happy Monday if there's such a thing.

 It seems that the decline has accelerated, if anything else.

-You know, to listen to Mayorca say, well, Biden's clo Biden is uh sharp, detail oriented, and focused, and Gensaki fuming about the media coverage, and Kamala Harris acting, you know, very outraged about it all.
+And Jen Saki fuming about the media coverage, and Kamala Harris acting, you know, very outraged about it all.

-Even Bob Costas said, I've been saying this for years that Biden has mental gaps and his hubris requires being shown the door.
+Even Bob Costas said, I've been saying this for years, that Biden has mental gaps and his hubris requires being shown the door.

 In other words, he's not going to do it on his own.

-But to listen to all these people, he's got so much energy, Jensaki once said.
+But to listen to all these people, he's got so much energy, Jen Saki once said, I could barely keep up with him.

 And I'm like, what's your energy level like?

-and saying that Biden is capable of occupying the presidency for the next 11 months is quite different from saying that he's capable of spending those months effectively campaigning for the right to occupy that office again.
+And saying that Biden is capable of occupying the presidency for the next 11 months is quite different from saying that he's capable of spending those months effectively campaigning for the right to occupy that office again.

 So, you know, keep taking the Democrats' advice here.